-Europe accounts for nearly 20% of the global ethylene industry and it remains one of the largest markets.
-Currently two technologies are used to produce ethylene: one from a liquid raw material - naphtha derived from crude oil; and one from a gas raw material - ethane, which itself derives from natural gas - which includes shale gas.
+Driven largely by increased global shale gas production, North American ethylene producers have become more profitable, with cost positions that approach those of the Middle East's lowest cost producers.
 As ethane prices have decreased relative to that of naphtha within the last ten years, ethane-based ethylene production has risen.
-Because European shale gas reserves are not being developed, the West European petrochemicals industry produces 70% of its ethylene from naphtha.
+Major capacity additions in the U.S. Gulf Coast and the U.S. Northeast near the Marcellus deposit, in turn, have prompted renewed interest as to the best way to protect requisite infrastructure.
 Several ethylene detection technologies have the potential to mitigate consequences of gas leaks.
 Catalytic, point and open path infrared detection and ultrasonic gas leak detection are complementary methods that suit the complex circumstances surrounding ethylene production, transport and storage.